retrocomputacion/retrobbs/readme.md

 All plug-in modules should implement at least two functions:

 __setup()__ : Calling this function returns a tuple consisting of the plug-in name in uppercase, which will be used as the callable function on the config file.
 And a list of parameters, each element being a tuple itself.
-This tuple is made of the parameter name to use in the config file and the corresponding default value in case the parameter is not found.
+This tuple is made of the parameter name to use in the config file, and the corresponding default value in case the parameter is not found.

-Example of the returned tuble for a plugin that will use the name 'CHAT' with parameters 'channel' and 'nick', which default to 'offtopic' and 'John' respectively:
+Example of the returned tuple for a plugin that will use the name 'CHAT' with parameters 'channel' and 'nick', which default to 'offtopic' and 'John' respectively:
 ```python
 ('CHAT',[('channel','offtopic'),('nick','John')])
 ```

-__plugfunction(conn, \<extra parameters\>)__ : The BBS will call this function to perform the plug-in's task.<br>The first parameter **\<conn\>** is a Connection object (see Chapter 4) to which the plug-in should direct its output.<br>Any extra parameters will follow, with the same names as returned by setup().
+__plugfunction(conn, \<extra parameters\>)__ : The BBS will call this function to perform the plug-in task.<br>The first parameter **\<conn\>** is a Connection object (see Chapter 4) to which the plug-in should direct its output.<br>Any extra parameters will follow, with the same names as returned by setup().

 ---
 # 3.1 Included Plug-Ins